qtbeee/vue-vite-statamic-headless/README.md

 ```bash
 > cd ./statamic
 ```
+3. Make a copy of `.env.example` and rename it to `.env`, or just make an empty one.
+Either way.
-3. Install dependencies (only needed the first time, see https://laravel.com/docs/8.x/sail#installing-composer-dependencies-for-existing-projects)
+4. Install dependencies (only needed the first time, see https://laravel.com/docs/9.x/sail#installing-composer-dependencies-for-existing-projects)
 ```bash
 > docker run --rm \
     -u "$(id -u):$(id -g)" \